davearonson/hook_lying_syncer/README.md

 a match.

 * The "something to wrap" can be any object, even a class.
 Note however that if you wrap a class, that will not affect its instances!
-I think you _might_ be able to affect future instances by using a wrapper to override .new -- I will try that larer.
-If you need to affect _extant_ instances, you have to wrap them yourself.
+You can affect future instances by using a wrapper to override .new, but if you need to affect _extant_ instances, you have to wrap them yourself.

 * The lambda must return an Array with some truthy content (or at least _something_ that responds positively to #any?) if the method name is one